xytis/GURPS/Campaigns/Ravnica/07_prep.md

 ## Inn: Water and some Fire

 Innkeeper: Large ogre female, with sweet voice.
 Her name is Jura.
-She has a wide variety of strong alcohol and treats everything as "water".
+She has a wide variety of strong alcohol and treats everything else as "water".